nisit/charak-samhita/docs/volume-1/volume-1.md

 The use of all rasayana formulations is good, such as silajit or guggulu with milk.

- Or, use Chyavan Prash regularly, keeping on milk diet, or the eleven formulations listed in [rasayana chapter](ci-1.1)should be used with wholesome diet.(see rasayana section)
+ Or, use Chyavan Prash regularly, keeping on milk diet, or the eleven formulations listed in [rasayana chapter] ci-1.1 should be used with wholesome diet.(see rasayana section)

 in **V covered by Apana**: the entire remedy consists of appetising, astringent, carminative for wind and cleansing of bowels.